 The Delta Queen, built in 1926, is the last remaining authentic link to our country’s 200-year tradition of passenger steamboat transportation.
 Unfortunately, in 2008, the Delta Queen’s grandfathered status from a law that prohibits wooden boats from carrying overnight passengers expired.

 Her continued inability to provide overnight cruises poses a critical challenge.
-Congress granted the Delta Queen a reprieve from this law from 1968 until 2008, but without it the ship’s financial viability and historic integrity are called into question.
-This threat is easily resolved by passing federal legislation that would reinstate the Delta Queen’s longstanding grandfathered status and allow her to return to overnight cruising -- and in so doing, restoring this one-of-a-kind experience for travelers along America’s great waterways.
+Congress granted the Delta Queen a reprieve from this law from 1968 until 2008; without this protection, the ship’s financial viability and historic integrity are called into question.
+This threat is easily resolved by passing federal legislation that would reinstate the Delta Queen’s longstanding grandfathered status and allow her to return to overnight cruising - and in so doing, restoring this one-of-a-kind experience for travelers along America’s great waterways.

 The Delta Queen, built in 1926 and listed as a National Historic Landmark in 1989, is the last remaining authentic link to a 200-year tradition of commercial cargo and passenger steamboat transportation.
 The Delta Queen’s original interior features include Tiffany-style stained glass windows, hardwood paneling, brass fittings, and a grand staircase crowned by a crystal chandelier.
 She also retains her original system of engines and boilers, though many have been upgraded or replaced to maintain the boat’s functionality.